Ronald Reagan's Real Legacy, Part 2

 The Efforts to Maintain Reaganism and Reaganomics

 Of course, these days the Reaganites and Libertarians are desperately trying to save and maintain Reaganism by obstructing, slandering and denigrating Barack Obama, who is certainly not perfect but is the best hope for at least a semblance of democracy in America (even though he too publicly invokes the name of Ronald Reagan).

 However, Reaganism will ultimately crumble and be relegated to the pages of history, exactly where it belongs.
 It has lasted as long as it has only because it was very cleverly and well-sold, and many gullible Americans bought it because Reagan and the Reaganites waved the flag and thumped their bible, as if they served God and Country.
 But they didn't.

 That's why Reaganism began to crumble, even though it was not recognized at the time, when the political corruption which enabled the horrific corporate corruption of companies like Enron, Global Crossing, WorldCom, Adelphia and Tyco were exposed in the late 1990s and 2001.
 But that, unfortunatelym did not expose it enough.

 Even the financial crisis caused in 2008 by banks and predatory lenders and financial companies like Lehman Brothers, Morgan Stanley, Goldman Sachs, Bear Stearns, Merrill Lynch, Washington Mutual, AIG, Fannie Mae and Freddie Mac did not expose it enough.
-So, it now must be thoroughly exposed so that the American people fully realize how inherently deceptive and corrupt Reaganism (which turned into Bushism) really is.
+So, it now must be thoroughly exposed so that the American people fully realize how inherently deceptive and corrupt Reaganism (which was expanded and made worse by Bushism) really is.

 It must be exposed not merely for political-economic reasons in order to reform government.
 It must be exposed also for religious reasons, because under Reagan and Bush the U.S. epitomized the symbolic "Babylon" as described in the book of Daniel and the book of Revelation, the most powerful military-industrial empire.
 So, for those reason and for the sake of history, we must not allow a false image of President Ronald Reagan to stand.
 The stone of truth must shatter that image according to the prophecy of Daniel.Exposing the Myths About Reagan.